What occurs to light when it moves from glass back to air?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-When light moves from glass back to air, it speeds up.
-This phenomenon occurs due to the difference in the optical densities of the two media.
-Light travels slower in denser materials, such as glass, compared to less dense materials, like air.
+When light transitions from glass back to air, it speeds up.
+This phenomenon occurs due to the difference in the refractive indices of the two mediums.
+Glass has a higher refractive index compared to air, meaning that light travels slower in glass than it does in air.

 Subscribe